View All

 Share:

-To install Bootstrap in Angular, ensure your development environment includes Node.js, npm, and Angular CLI.
+To install Bootstrap in Angular, ensure your development environment includes Node.js, npm, and a reliable code editor like Visual Studio Code.
 These tools allow you to scaffold, run, and manage Angular projects efficiently.
-A solid understanding of Angular fundamentals and a reliable code editor like Visual Studio Code will also help streamline the integration process.
+Start by installing Angular CLI globally with npm install -g @angular/cli, and with a solid understanding of Angular fundamentals, you’ll be ready to integrate Bootstrap seamlessly.

 Method 1: Install Bootstrap via npm